Frequently Asked Questions (National Health Insurance)

 Hospitalization Meal Therapy Expenses

-For meals during hospitalization, the standard burden amount is borne by the insured person.
-The standard burden amount is 460 yen per meal.
-For households exempt from resident tax, the standard burden amount will be reduced upon prior application.
+Regarding meals during hospitalization, the insured person is responsible for the standard burden amount.
+The standard burden amount is 510 yen per meal.
+For households exempt from resident tax, the standard burden amount can be reduced upon prior application.

 Please let us know your feedback on how to make our website better.